mwhatters/guitarparty-ruby-client/README.md

 ###Additional Info

 I wrote this in a small amount of time over an afternoon -- there's some work to be done on adding additional features, which I will work on through time.
+Currently most methods return an HTTParty Response object, I'm working on returning a ruby hash to make things easier.

 Enjoy!